Minugenty/Introduction-to-Deep-Learning-OvGU/README.md

  - Experimented on ways to improve the previous implementation.
  - Implemented RNN using Keras to simplify the code.
  - Used more advanced architectures such as LSTMs, stacked RNNs, bidirectional RNNs.

+ ## 7. Attention-based Neural Machine Translation

+  - Implemented a model for neural machine translation using a Transformer, following a TF tutorial.